 Both of them start out somewhat extreme, but fairly reasonable.
-Anders doesn't want to start a revolution and the templar atrocities in Act I were carried out by Ser Alrik, who was threatening templars who found out so they wouldn't report him to Meredith.
+Anders doesn't want to start a revolution and the Templar atrocities in Act 1 are carried out by Ser Alrik, who threatened Templars who found out to avoid them reporting to Meredith.

-Then actions occur that make them become true fanatics.
-For Anders, it is Karl's illegally being made tranquil and subsequent mercy killing, combined with the treatment of mages in the Circle.
-For Meredith, it was Taronhe's attempt to turn templar recruits into demons.
+Then, events occur that make them truly devote to their causes.
+For Anders, it is Karl illegally being made Tranquil and the subsequent mercy killing, combined with the treatment of mages in the Circle.
+For Meredith, it was Tarohne's attempt to turn Templar recruits into demons.

-By Act II, both of them have an external influence causing their mental state to deteriorate.
-In Act II, Anders loses control of Justice.
-Sometime before Act II, Meredith receives the Lyrium Idol.
-However, the inevitable war with the qunari keeps both of them with something outside of their growing obsession to stay focused on.
+By Act 2, both of them have an external influence causing their mental state to deteriorate.
+Anders and Justice's estrangement becomes much more severe, while Meredith is succumbing to the Lyrium Idol.
+However, the inevitable war with the Qunari provides both of them with something outside of their growing obsession to stay focused on.

-In Act III, both of them start pushing friends away.
+In Act 3, both of them start pushing friends away.
 Anders alienates the entire party except Varric and possibly Hawke.
 Meredith's actions cause even Cullen to question her.

-In the endgame both of them choose to kill innocents to achieve their goals.
+In the endgame, both of them choose to kill innocents to achieve their goals.
 Anders destroys the Kirkwall Chantry to spark the mage revolution and free his people.
 Meredith orders the annulment of the Kirkwall Circle under false pretenses to guarantee the deaths of the hidden maleficarum.
 As it turns out, both had been planning these results for quite a while.

-Thinking back to Dragon Age: Origins – Awakening, during Anders' Joining when he said he would hold the Grey Wardens responsible if he woke up two weeks on a ship to Rivain in small clothes and with a tattoo branded on his forehead, I originally thought it was some sort of joke.
-But now seeing what has been done to mages in Dragon Age II, it makes me think that Anders was actually referring to being made Tranquil.
+Think back to Dragon Age: Origins Awakening, and what Anders said during his Joining.
+When he said he would hold the Grey Wardens responsible if he woke up in two weeks on a ship to Rivain in his small clothes and with a tattoo branded on his forehead, it originally sounded like a joke.
+But seeing what has been done to mages in this game, it seems he was referring to being made Tranquil.

 People who plan on taking the blood magic specialization will tend to favor constitution instead of willpower (which increases mana).
 The forbidden school attracts mages with lower willpower...